project-nichijou/nichijou.server.spider.bangumi/README.md

 	SPIDER: name of the spider to start

 	Options:
-	--fail INTEGER  time of retrying for failed items. default is 0, when the value is negative, retrying won't stop unless the table `request_failed` is empty.
-Note: this parameter is not available for all spiders, only for `bangumi_anime_api`, `bangumi_anime_scrape`.
+	-f, --fail INTEGER       time of retrying for failed items. default is 0, when the value is negative, retrying won't stop unless the table `request_failed` is empty.
+Note: this parameter is not available for all spiders, only for `bangumi_anime_api`,
+							`bangumi_anime_scrape`.
+	-F, --only-fail BOOLEAN  whether only crawl for the failed cases or crawl the whole target
 	--help                   Show this message and exit.
 	```
 - `dellog`
 	```
-	python3 main.py dellog --help
+	$ python3 main.py dellog --help
 	Usage: main.py dellog [OPTIONS]

 	delete loggings in the database.